kathleentrann/sandbox-java/README.md

 # sandbox-java

-## Sample code for Developer Sandbox for Red Hat OpenShift, to be used as an "s2i" example!!
+## Sample code for Developer Sandbox for Red Hat OpenShift, to be used as an "s2i" example!!!!

 [Developer Sandbox for Red Het OpenShift](https://developers.redhat.com/developer-sandbox/get-started) gives you a renewable 30-day free access to an OpenShift cluster.